-This video by Chennai artist Sofia Ashraf, is a battle cry against the mercury poisoning caused by Hindustan Unilever’s thermometer plant in Kodaikanal.
+This video by Chennai artist Sofia Ashraf is a protest against the alleged mercury poisoning near Hindustan Unilever’s thermometer plant in Kodaikanal.
 “Kodaikanal won’t step down until you make amends now,” she strongly informs Unilever.
 Here’s what a video can do.

 “This is the story of Kodai’s frustration.
-Known to us as the princess of hill stations, Unilever came and left devastation, as they exposed the land to contamination,” raps Sofia Ashraf, a musical artist from Chennai, in the recent viral video called ‘Kodaikanal Won’t’.
+Known to us as the princess of hill stations,” raps Sofia Ashraf, a musical artist from Chennai, in a recent viral video called ‘Kodaikanal Won’t’.

-The video is a call to action and speaks against the mercury poisoning caused by Hindustan Unilever Limited in Kodaikanal, Tamil Nadu, and was released by the NGO, Jhatkaa.org.
+The video is a call to action and speaks about an alleged mercury poisoning by Hindustan Unilever Limited in Kodaikanal, Tamil Nadu, and was released by the NGO, Jhatkaa.org.

-It is a part of a campaign against Hindustan Unilever’s thermometer plant in Kodaikanal which was shut down in 2001 after it was proved that a lot of mercury contaminated glass was being sold to scrap dealers from the factory, which was a breach of the factory’s own guidelines, and this was in turn polluting the ecosystem.
+It is a part of a campaign against Hindustan Unilever’s thermometer plant in Kodaikanal – which was shut down in 2001 after mercury-contaminated glass was discovered sold to scrap dealers from the factory, which was a breach of the factory’s own guidelines.

-It was in 1980, when Pond’s moved the factory to India from the United States, and later in 1987, both Pond’s India and the thermometer factory were acquired by Hindustan Unilever.
-In early 2000s, many factory workers began complaining about health problems and some public interest groups claimed that Unilever was not handling mercury in a proper manner, thereby causing adverse and irrevocable health hazards to the workers and those living nearby.
+Pond’s moved the factory to India from the United States in 1980, and later in 1987, both Pond’s India and the thermometer factory were acquired by Hindustan Unilever.
+In the early 2000s, many factory workers began complaining about health problems and some public interest groups claimed that Unilever was not handling mercury in a proper manner.

-Mercury, in large quantities, is known to be very poisonous for humans.
-It had ill effects on the environment too.
-The toxic waste from the factory was being dumped in Kodaikanal for years and was affecting the health of many.
-Workers even went to court seeking compensation, but Unilever maintains that there was no effect on the health of the employees.
-However, in the past 14 years, Unilever has done nothing to clean up the contamination, or to compensate the workers and their families.
+Mercury, in large quantities, is known to be very poisonous to humans.
+It has severe ill effects on the environment too.
+Factory workers went to court seeking compensation for alleged adverse health effects of working in the factory, but Unilever maintains that there was no effect on the health of the employees.

-As per a recent study by Chennai-based NGO, Community Environmental Monitoring, the decommissioned plant is leaking mercury into the ecosystem even today.
+As per a recent claim by Chennai-based NGO, Community Environmental Monitoring, the decommissioned plant is allegedly still leaking mercury.